About

 Laura holds a PhD in Law from King’s College London and an LLM from the University of Cambridge.
 Outside of academia, Laura has worked in private legal practice in London, Brussels, and Hong Kong, and she was appointed as a consultant for the UN Climate Change Secretariat.
 Laura has advised climate NGOs in the UK and Germany and provided expert evidence to the British Parliament’s All Party Group on Climate Change.

-Laura currently works as a postdoctoral researcher for the Constitutionalizing in the Anthropocene research group at Tilburg University in the Netherlands.
+Prior to joining the University of Amsterdam, Laura worked as a postdoctoral researcher for the Constitutionalizing in the Anthropocene research group at Tilburg University in the Netherlands.
 She also holds a position as a Honorary Research Fellow at the University of Birmingham in the UK.

 Laura’s publications are available here.